MarceloBRAmaral/UtopianTree/README.md

 Laura plants a Utopian Tree sapling with a height of 1 meter at the onset of spring.
 How tall will her tree be after **n** growth cycles?

-For example, if the number of growth cycles is

-, the calculations are as follows:
+For example, if the number of growth cycles is **n = 5**, the calculations are as follows:

 Period  Height
 0          1